projectsophon/sophon/README.md

 ### Exploring

 Most importantly for us, Jacob found a 10x speedup in the Rust explorer DF Team promoted a week before the game start.
 With it, we achieved 1-2k hashes on a Raspberry Pi and 3-5k on a our laptops.
 But running a 24cpu server on Digital Ocean pulled ~28k hashes when benchmarked it.
-We are cheap, so we for 24 hours after we reached top 2 -- but it was awsome!
+We are cheap, so we only ran it for 24 hours after we reached top 2 -- but it was awesome!

 You can explore outside the legal radius, just comment out the radius check.
 During periods of low expansion during the start of the game, get a head start on the next place you want to expand towards!